Setting up a Custom Form

 Requires Pro Plus or higher

 Available with the Advanced Forms feature, Custom forms allow you to build forms with any combination of supported fields (including text fields, select fields, and even file upload fields).
-Your custom form can then be set to email you its contents, send a JSON payload to a Zapier zap, append a record to an Airtable, or send its contents to a custom URL.
+Your custom form can then be set to email you its contents, send a payload to Zapier or Make (formerly Integromat), append a record to an Airtable, or send its contents to a custom URL.
 Here's how to create one:

 Click Add Element